History of the Capitol

 The official elevation of Denver is measured on the West steps outside the building, where the fifteenth step is engraved with the words "One Mile Above Sea Level."
 From this step, at 5,280 feet (1,609 m), the sun can be seen setting behind the Rocky Mountains.
 A second mile high marker was set in the 18th step in 1969 when Colorado State University students resurveyed the elevation.
 In 2003, a more accurate measurement was made with modern means, and the 13th step was identified as being one mile (1.6 km) high, where a third marker was installed.

-Many important projects have been done on the building in recent years, including a major safety upgrade project, the addition of a geothermal well that heats and cools the building, the Capitol dome restoration project and the restoration of the House and Senate Chambers that is currently underway.
+Many important projects have been done on the building in recent years, including a major safety upgrade project, the addition of a geothermal well that heats and cools the building, the Capitol dome restoration project and the restoration of the House and Senate Chambers.

 The Colorado State Archives keeps the official historical records of the Colorado State Capitol.